sthirkal/dummy/src/content/poetry/wings.md

 ---
+title: "wings"
-title: "Wings" description: "Square one; I lay my body to rest and death cradles my figure." date: "October 12 2024"
+description: "Square one; I lay my body to rest and death cradles my figure."
+date: "October 12 2024"
 ---

 Square one; I lay my body to rest and death cradles my figure with the scent of blood on its breath.
 I no longer mind the unpalatable metallic tang on my tongue.